-The title, meta description and the content on the page play a major role in ranking your web pages on the top.
+The title, meta description, and content on the page play a major role in ranking your web pages at the top.
 When someone is searching for a keyword, your website’s title and description have to match what the internet user is searching for.

 In the above screenshot you can see that if someone is searching for “Google AdWords Certified”, my blog is showing up with a similar title.